-Watch video where John D'Alton, Director of Grafico talks about how he worked with the TEC centre at Cork Institute of Technology to develop a prototype of a stock management tool for beer kegs:
+Watch John D'Alton, Director of Grafico talk about how he worked with the TEC centre at Cork Institute of Technology to develop a prototype of a stock management tool for beer kegs:

 To access the skills and research expertise in third level institutions you need to contact one of the knowledge providers listed below who have signed up to participate in the Innovation Vouchers initiative.

 Enterprise Ireland is delighted to announce that Invest Northern Ireland is now also operating the Innovation Voucher initiative in Northern Ireland.
 As a result, there are an additional 9 Knowledge Providers from Northern Ireland participating in the initiative, bringing the total number to 36 in Ireland

 For further information about the Innovation Vouchers initiative, please contact the Innovation Vouchers Programme Manager:

 Innovation Vouchers Programme Manager

 If you would like to collaborate with an Irish University or Institute of Technology on a larger research project, go to Innovation Partnerships Initiative.
 For more information on Enterprise Ireland Research and Innovation supports, go to our Research and Innovation section.

 The Innovation Voucher Initiative was a key recommendation of the Small Business Forum in their report Small Business is Big Business, published in 2006.

 Legal and State Aid Basis: The Innovation Voucher Initiative can be run under the powers set out in the Science and Technology Act, 1987.
 The State Aid basis for the Innovation Voucher Initiative is the ‘de minimis rule’.